 Before You Proceed

 INJ Architects is not a firm that produces options for clients to choose between.
-It does not present sketches for selection, offer alternative concepts, or operate as a service provider executing a client’s predetermined vision.
-The practice works the other way: the Principal analyzes the client, the site, and the intent — and from that analysis, a single direction emerges.
-That direction is then developed with rigor and defended with conviction.
+It does not present sketches for selection, generate concepts on request, or operate as a service provider executing a client’s predetermined vision.
+The design process here is analytical before it is visual — the office studies the client, the site, and the intent, and from that study a single considered direction emerges.
+That direction is developed with rigor and defended with conviction through every stage that follows.

 This is not the right practice for every client.
-It is the right practice for clients who understand the difference between hiring an architect and hiring someone who will tell them what they want to hear.
-The two are not the same, and the gap between them is where most projects fail.
+It is the right practice for clients who understand the difference between commissioning an architect and hiring someone to confirm what they already want.
+The gap between those two things is where most projects fail.

-Three pages form the basis of any productive submission.
-A submission from someone who has not read them will not be reviewed.
+Three pages form the foundation of any productive submission.
+A submission from someone who has not read them will not reach the review stage.

 Who We Are